galaxyproject/training-material/topics/ecology/tutorials/Metashrimps_tutorial/tutorial.md

 {: .agenda}

-# How can this tool improve the quality metadata?
+# How can this tool improve the metadata quality?

 The purpose of this tool is to help the user improve their metadata quality in order to increase its value to the scientific community and to help highlighting the work of all the producers of the data.
-To respond to this objective, this tool aims to give an easy access to a quality assessment report of EML metadata which could guide the producers of data/metadata to the production of a FAIR metadata.
+To respond to this objective, this tool aims to give an easy access to a quality assessment report of EML metadata which could guide the producers of data/metadata to the production of a metadata with high degree of FAIRness.
-The other objective of this tool is to highlight to work of all of the people that helped in producing this data by giving the access of a draft of Data Paper that is recuperable either in a non editable HTML file, that can represent the metadata in a more ergonomic way facilitating its understanding and sharability, or in an editable docx file.
-Having an editable Data Paper draft will permit the producer to complete/modify the draft of Data Paper so that it could become publishable as a real Data Paper giving recognition to all the people that helped producing the data.
+The other objective of this tool is to highlight the work of all of the people that helped in producing this data by giving the access of a draft of Data Paper that is reuseable either in a non editable HTML file, that can represent the metadata in a more ergonomic way facilitating its understanding and shareability, or in an editable docx file.
+Having an editable Data Paper draft will allow the producer to complete/modify the draft of Data Paper so that it could become publishable as a real Data Paper giving recognition to all the people that helped producing the data.

 > <comment-title>What is a Data Paper?</comment-title>